 Labeling on PEX Pipes

-PEX pipes are manufactured and categorized by their outside diameter dimension, called copper tube size (CTS).
+PEX pipes are manufactured and categorized by their outside diameter dimension, which is called copper tube size (CTS).
 PEX pipes should be labeled every five feet with the information mentioned as follows:

 Fascinating Read – PVC Pipes: Sch 40 Pipe Dimensions